 With a committed set of life priorities as a foundation, it is important to address them with a few imperatives that I refer to as “non-negotiables.”
-These are commitments that we make to ourselves that are intended to put is in the best position to uphold our stated values.
+These are commitments we make to ourselves that are intended to put is in the best position to uphold our stated values.
 The question we must ask ourselves is “What habits can I form that will allow me to fulfill my life priorities?”
-For some, that may be a new Bible study plan, for others it might take the form of a renewed commitment to a healthy eating plan, and for some it will be an exercise routine with accountability.
+For some, it may be a new Bible study plan.
+For others, it might take the form of a renewed commitment to a healthy eating plan, or perhaps it will be an exercise routine with accountability.
 The important thing is for these habits to begin to align our lives in such a way that we are nourishing ourselves in body, mind, and spirit.
-When we establish “non-negotiables” such as regular exercise, coupled with a commitment to taking in God’s teaching through the written or spoken Word, the affect is to bring strength to all of these areas at once.
+When we establish “non-negotiables” such as regular exercise, coupled with a commitment to taking in God’s teaching through the written or spoken Word, the effect is to bring strength to all of these areas at once.
 Carving out space in our lives for a few areas of daily discipline that we are not willing to compromise is a valuable model for establishing the “white space” that is so necessary for clarity of purpose and call.